Golfer’s Guide to Better Health: 5 Fitness Tips for Lower Scores

 Achieving your fitness goals can actually help you hit your golf goals too.
 I only wish I’d realized that sooner.

-In 2024 I made the mistake of curbing my fitness goals to focus on my golf goals, and it backfired.
-By midseason my body was so weak that walking 18 holes or hitting a large bucket strained my back so much that I’d need four days to recover.
+A couple years ago I made the mistake of curbing my fitness goals to focus on my golf goals, and it backfired.
+By midseason, walking 18 holes or hitting a large bucket strained my back so much that I needed four days to recover.
 Without practicing consistently or the stamina to back up a strong front nine with a solid back nine, my golf and fitness goals became mere wishes.

-In 2025 I'm using improved health and fitness to achieve my goals on the course.
-Here are six fitness tips for improving your golf game.
+Now, improved health and fitness supports my goals on the course.
+Here are five fitness tips for improving your golf game.

 For me, adding core strength has eliminated back pain, which is a prerequisite for putting in the practice I need to improve my golf game.

-I mentioned earlier that even moderate practice or a round on the course would leave me hurting for days.
+I mentioned earlier that even moderate practice or a round on the course would leave me hurting.
 Lower back pain that shot down through my legs made it hard to get out of bed or walk around the house.

 I realized that building some core strength would take the burden off my back, and it has helped in a huge way.

-A couple months into doing light but fairly consistent core strength exercises, I can hit 75-100 balls a day completely pain free.
-It’s the most I’ve been able to work on my golf game in six months, and I’m excited to see the results of a more committed practice routine throughout the year.
+After adding light but fairly consistent core strength exercises, I can hit 75-100 balls a day completely pain free.
+It’s the most I’ve been able to work on my golf game in months, and the results of a more committed practice routine throughout the year helped me improve by a few strokes.

 Here’s a quick list of some of the exercises I use, aiming for 5-15 minutes a day, 4-5 days a week: